omarboulbaze/cookiej/README.md

 The Cookie Jar Method works like this :

-- Imagine you have Empty Cookie Jar into which you place all of the challenges that you have overcome or the accomplishments that you have achieved (Cookies).
+- Imagine you have Empty Cookie Jar into which you place all the challenges that you have overcome or the accomplishments that you have achieved (Cookies).

 - Whenever you are facing an obstacle or hardship, refer back to your cookie jar to remind yourself of everything that you have been through and how resilient you are.